 Nonallergic causes of hives include:

 An allergy specialist can treat both hives and angioedema.
 As with all allergic disorders, avoidance (keeping your child away from allergens) is the only sure therapy.
-If your child’s doctor is able to determine the cause of the hives, he or she can then help you create a plan to avoid your child’s triggers.
+If your child’s doctor is able to determine the cause of the hives, he or she can help you create a plan to avoid your child’s triggers.

-Antihistamines are the most common medicine used for treating hives and swelling.
+Antihistamines are the most common medicines used for treating hives and swelling.
 These medicines work by blocking the chemicals in the skin that cause hives and swelling.
 Non-drowsy antihistamines are available.
 Your child’s allergist may also suggest other treatments.

 Learn more about hives and swelling by visiting the trusted websites below.

 Riley at IU Health offers a broad range of supportive services to make life better for families who choose us for their children's care.

 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.